 What are Bank-Specific Ratios?

-Bank-specific ratios such as net interest margin (NIM), provision for credit losses (PCL), and efficiency ratio are unique to the banking industry.
-Similar to companies in other sectors, banks have specific ratios to measure profitability and efficiency to suit unique business operations.
-Also, since financial strength is especially important for banks, there are also ratios to measure solvency.
+Bank-specific ratios, such as net interest margin (NIM), provision for credit losses (PCL), and efficiency ratio are unique to the banking industry.
+Similar to companies in other sectors, banks have specific ratios to measure profitability and efficiency that are designed to suit their unique business operations.
+Also, since financial strength is especially important for banks, there are also several ratios to measure solvency.

 Ratios for Profitability